Bobby Chacon vs. Rafael Limón: Second fight

-Chacon–Limón II took place on April 4, 1979 at the Los Angeles Memorial Sports Arena.
+Limón–Chacon II took place on April 4, 1979, at the Los Angeles Memorial Sports Arena.

+Background

 Both boxers were already ranked in the Jr. Lightweight division.
-At stake were the NABF Super Featherweight (Jr. Lightweight) title, and, perhaps more importantly, an opportunity to fight Alexis Argüello for the WBC's world Jr. Lightweight championship (both fighters would challenge Arguello for this title, Chacon was defeated by the Nicaraguan with a seventh-round technical knockout, and Limón by an eleventh-round technical knockout).
+At stake were the NABF Super Featherweight (Jr. Lightweight) title, and, perhaps more importantly, an opportunity to fight Alexis Argüello for the WBC's world Jr. Lightweight championship (both fighters would challenge Argüello for this title, Chacon was defeated by the Nicaraguan with a seventh-round technical knockout, and Limón by an eleventh-round technical knockout).
 Chacon–Limón II was scheduled for twelve rounds, because a regional title was at stake.

+The fight

 Their second fight has been described by some "the best rematch in boxing history".
 Fighting before a mixed crowd of Chacon and Limón fans, the two boxers once again held a brawl.
 It was a close fight throughout the seven rounds it lasted, with both fighters exchanging blows at close range.
 An unintentional headbutt by Chacon to Limon however, caused for the fight to be stopped in round seven.
 Because the fight was stopped as a consequence of a headbutt and not an actual punch, the three judges' scorecards were brought to declare a winner.
 Chacon was leading on cards, however, California rules at the time stated that if one fighter leads on card at the time of the stoppage but he or she commits an unintentional head butt, the contest's result was a draw, thus the fight was declared a seven-round technical draw.